buildbot/buildbot/master/docs/developer/stats-service.rst

 Storage backends are responsible for storing any statistics/data sent to them.
 A storage backend will generally be some sort of a database-server running on a machine.

-.. note:: This machine may be different from the one running :class:`BuildMaster`
+.. note:: This machine may be different from the one running :class:`BuildMaster`.

-Data is captured according to the master config file and then, is sent to each of the storage backends provided by the master configuration (see :bb:cfg:`stats-service`).
+Data is captured according to the master config file and then is sent to each of the storage backends provided by the master configuration (see :bb:cfg:`stats-service`).

 Each storage backend has a Python client defined as part of :mod:`buildbot.statistics.storage_backends` to aid in posting data by :class:`StatsService`.